Wednesday, November 1, 2017

 Crawling in the Switch Hedge

 Being a child was like living in secret.
 All the men were loud and rough.
 They would tousle his thick, red hair and tease him for blushing.
-The sandy loam of his grandparent’s world was burdened with sand spurs and there was no sign of books but the worn Bible.
+The sandy loam of his grandparent’s world was burdened with spurs and there was no sign of books but the worn Bible.

 The old wooden house made of planks the color of rain, with its rusty tin roof was foreign and foreboding.